schorsch1976/blogcxx/README.md

 - metadata in the HTML (opengraphimg, feedmeta)
 - OEmbed
 - spawn $EDITOR on UNIX
-- blog page is not active on index page.

 ### TODO list
-- RSS (replace tinyxml2 with inja. we already have a templating engine)
 - download the highlight.js into the static folder
 - WITH_OEMBED: OEmbed (use boost::process to start the subprocess curl or wget.
   This remove the burden from us to compile curl with openssl on windows.